 During disruptive events, the time from the first appearance of symptoms to safely containing the infected individual, or time to isolation, was on average extended by 1.91 days.
 This could in part be attributed to conflict episodes disrupting the tracing of chains of transmission or the tracking of who is infected and who interacts with infected individuals.
 Without tracking this data, health officials may have difficulty in predicting the spread of disease and responding accordingly.

 “The negative effects of extended time from symptom onset to isolation is that the individual is spending more time in the general community, increasing the risk of further spread of the disease,” Ndeffo said.
 “This extended time to isolation is also attributed to these individuals not being in known chains of transmission.
 Thus, this unknown chain of transmission can grow in an undetected manor, making the public health response that much more difficult down the road.”

-The impact of conflict on the time it takes to isolate an infected individual, population-level vaccine effectiveness, and reproductive number can inform health officials of the larger picture of the effect conflict has had on public health response over the course of this Ebola outbreak.
+The impact of conflict on the time it takes to isolate an infected individual, population-level vaccine effectiveness, and reproductive number can inform health officials of the larger picture of the effect conflict has had on public health response over the course of the DRC’s Ebola outbreak.
 In addition to these quantitative statistics, ethnographic evidence provided in this study also takes into account the cultural and social impact that violent conflict has on disease response.